berthelemy/consulting.berthelemy.net/_pages/80-privacy-policy.md

 ## What User Data I Collect

-When you visit the website, we may collect the following data:
+When you send a message via the website, I may collect the following data:

 - Your IP address
 - Your contact information and email address
-- Other information such as interests and preferences
-- Data profile regarding your online behavior on my website

 ## Why I Collect Your Data

-I am collecting your data for several reasons:
+I am collecting your data solely to provide services to you.

-- To better understand your needs
-- To improve my services and products
-- To send you promotional emails containing the information I think you will find interesting
-- To contact you to fill out surveys and participate in other types of market research
-- To customize my website according to your online behavior and personal preferences
+I will not lease, sell or distribute your personal information to any third parties, unless I have your permission.
+I might do so if the law forces me.

 ## Safeguarding and Securing the Data